Rehearsing Don Quixote

 , , , ,

-Ivan Vasiliev and Natalia Osipova are two of the world’s most exciting and in demand Ballet stars.
-The former Bolshoi Principles are seen here rehearsing their signature role; Don Quixote, at the Royal Opera House at Coven Garden, London.
+Ivan Vasiliev and Natalia Osipova are two of the world’s most exciting ballet dancers.
+The former Bolshoi principles are seen here rehearsing the role that made them international stars; Don Quixote, at the Royal Opera House at Coven Garden, London.

 Copyright © Rola Yousef.
 All Rights Reserved.